|History: 25 Years CD||Ortofon, Garrard, Decca, Tannoy||The Sound of Tubes and Transistors|

 sound is more liquid, has a more stretched out high frequency content.

 The frequency band seems to be larger, wider.
-Slightly more hiss was
+Slightly more hiss was noted,

 no congestion, there was more airiness, more space.

 recordings showed that the influence on electronic components was significant.